 - What is the vibe of your business?

-If you just want to build a basic site without an online store, then free website builders are excellent ways to get started.
-Usually, the free website builder plans come with much less storage, slower load time, and fewer SEO and marketing tools, if any.
+If you just want to build a basic site without an online store, then a free website builder is an excellent way to get started.
+Usually, the free website builder plans come with much less storage, slower load time, and fewer practical tools, if any.
 Critically, websites built on free plans don’t have their own unique URLs, but rather they have the website builder’s name in the URL, for example: yourname.wixsite.com.

-On the other hand, to just test the waters and begin establishing an online presence, a free website builder could give you just what you need to get started.
+A free website builder could give you just what you need to get started.
 This way, you'll have a professional-looking website that unites your social media networks and gives you a platform to present your business without a lot of bells and whistles.
 You can then upgrade to a paid plan when you need it.
-This could be when you outgrow your existing storage limit, need more Ecommerce options, or want particular features such as analytics or email marketing that are only available for paid users.
+This could be when you outgrow your existing storage limit, need more options, or want particular features such as analytics or email marketing that are only available for paid users.